pdwaggoner/pdwaggoner.github.io/Research.md

 ### Papers

-* Democratizing Algorithm Development: Rethinking the Design of Complex Hybrid Decision-Making Systems.
-Forthcoming in *Proceedings of the International Conference on Complex Networks and their Applications*
+* [Democratizing Algorithm Development: Rethinking the Design of Complex Hybrid Decision-Making Systems](./resfiles/waggoner_cn_2025.pdf).
+2025. *Proceedings of the International Conference on Complex Networks and their Applications XIV*

 * [Comment on Data Fission: Splitting a Single Data Point](https://www.tandfonline.com/doi/full/10.1080/01621459.2024.2402523){:target="_blank"}.
 2025. *Journal of the American Statistical Association*